-- Workforce Investment Act (WIA) State Rapid Response Funds support this RFA.
-It is anticipated that DCEO will award \$3 - 5 Million in WIOA Illinois Talent Pipeline Management grants. - 2.
-Grant awards will generally not exceed \$350,000; however, DCEO may elect to award amounts over this based on strength of application or strength of performance during the grant period.
-If at any time prior to the grant award or after an award is issued the applicant requests to change the number of trainees to be served, the grant award may be proportionately adjusted at DCEO's sole discretion. - 3.
+- 1. Workforce Innovation and Opportunity Act (WIOA) State Rapid Response Funds support this RFA.
+It is anticipated that Department of Commerce will award \$3-5 Million in Rapid Response Illinois Talent Pipeline Management grants. - 2.
+Grant awards will generally not exceed \$500,000; however, Department of Commerce may elect to award amounts over this based on strength of application or strength of performance during the grant period.
+If at any time prior to the grant award or after an award is issued the applicant requests to change the number of trainees to be served, the grant award may be proportionately adjusted at Department of Commerce's sole discretion. - 3.
 Funding will support occupational skill upgrade training in sectors included in the Illinois Pathways initiative.
-The sectors include Agriculture, Food and Natural Resources; Architecture and Construction; Energy; Finance; Health Science; Information Technology; Manufacturing; Research and Development; and Transportation, Distribution and Logistics (http://www.illinoispathways.com).
-DCEO will also consider projects targeting WIA/WIOA eligible Veterans considered dislocated workers due to separating from the military (does not include Veterans considered a dislocated worker due to separating from a post-military service job), especially those separating after participating in Operation Enduring Freedom (War in Afghanistan) or Operation Iraqi Freedom/New Dawn (War and Occupation in Iraq). - 4.
-In order to ensure all funds are expended prior to their expiration, DCEO may, at its sole discretion, unilaterally increase or decrease a grant award based on grantee performance.
-DCEO will review progress regularly with grantees to understand the factors impacting performance and may provide technical assistance to improve performance.
-DCEO will provide notification prior to adjusting the grant award. - 5.
+The sectors include Agriculture, Food and Natural Resources; Architecture and Construction; Energy; Finance; Health Science; Information Technology; Manufacturing; Research and Development; and Transportation, Distribution and Logistics (www.illinoispathways.com).
+Department of Commerce will also consider projects targeting WIOA eligible Veterans considered dislocated workers due to separating from the military (does not include Veterans considered a dislocated worker due to separating from a post-military service job), especially those separating after participating in Operation Enduring Freedom (War in Afghanistan) or Operation Iraqi Freedom/New Dawn (War and Occupation in Iraq). - 4.
+In order to ensure all funds are expended prior to their expiration, Department of Commerce may, at its sole discretion, unilaterally increase or decrease a grant award based on grantee performance.
+Department of Commerce will review progress regularly with grantees to understand the factors impacting performance and may provide technical assistance to improve performance.
+Department of Commerce will provide notification prior to adjusting the grant award. - 5.
 Funding will be provided on a reimbursement basis, and will be prorated dependent upon the grantee meeting performance targets established for each type of training.
 Each grant will have enrollment and outcome goals specific to the types of projects funded.
 Penalties for missing performance targets may be applied at the grantor's discretion.